- Assistant: Bobbi Pabon

-Kip Johnson is the director of the Start-Up Ventures Clinic which he co-taught during its pilot phase in the spring 2011 semester.
+Kip Johnson was the founding director of the Start-Up Ventures Clinic which he co-taught during its pilot phase in the spring 2011 semester.
 Johnson is also a founding partner of the Morningstar Law Group in Morrisville, N.C., and an experienced securities and technology attorney.
 He works with clients from seed-stage start-ups to mature operating companies.
 His practice primarily focuses on representing information technology, software-as-a-service, apps, gaming, telecommunications, e-commerce, social media, life science, green development and socially responsible companies.
 He also represents a number of investment funds in fund formation, syndication and portfolio company investments.

 Since 2005, Johnson has helped clients raise more than $500 million of venture capital, private equity and angel investments to grow their businesses.
 He assists clients on strategic alliances, technology transfer and licensing arrangements, mergers and acquisitions, employee recruitment and retention issues and commercialization strategies for new technologies.
 He also has assisted clients in tax credit syndications (federal and state historic, new markets, and solar) and other alternative financing transactions.